inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 #### The Search PDFs tool is for researchers, teachers, journalists, and others who want to find words in PDFs quickly, easily, and reliably.

 >You're a **researcher** doing qualitative interviews.
 You have them transcribed in PDFs on your computer.
 You want to analyze key words and phrases, quickly, in context.
 But it's hard to keep a reliable index by hand, even when you use your PDF viewer's "search" tool.
-Plus, you find yourself focusing, all too easily, on some words and phrases over others.
+Plus, you find yourself focusing, all too easily, on some patterns of words and phrases over others.
 So you use Inquerex to create color-coded statistics for you, along with links to open particular pages.
-Now you can code patterns systematically, and strategically.
+Now you can code interviews more systematically and strategically.

 >You're a **teacher** writing a lesson plan on a handful of authors.
 You've got a bunch of texts written by them, saved as PDFs in multiple folders on your computer.
 You want to know how those authors interpreted one another because it would clarify, for your students, what makes them similar/different.
 But you know these authors's references to one another might be buried in obscure places in the texts.
 So you use Inquerex to find the references quickly.
 Granted, your PDF editor can search for words in a single PDF.
 And it can search for words in all of the PDFs in a single folder.
 But you want to search in multiple PDFs located in multiple folders on your computer.
 Inquerex makes this easy.